OHELLEL/MatrixEngine/README.md

         Engine.readImage(link)
         .then( Engine.printToDOM([0, 1], "body", true) )
     ```
-3. The "updateCanvas(querySelector, input)" Method :
+3. The "updateCanvas(querySelector, indicies)" Method :

-    This method update a canvas selected by a query selector or passed as a reference by the specified matricies in the input argument, input: can be a number or an array of indicies.
+    This method update a canvas that is selected by a query selector or passed as a reference by the specified matricies in the indicies Array (indicies can be an integer if you want to print a single matrix);

 4. The "downloadImage(indicies, alpha)" Method: